 Parents, please watch this 5-minute video to help you understand some important considerations when choosing an activity provider for your child.

-There are two ways.
-The first way is through online registration.
-Click on the "Schedule and Registration” menu link on the main page, choose "New Client Registration," and follow the easy steps there.
+The only way to register for our classes is through our online portal.
+Click on the Enroll Online button on the top of the page and fill out all of your child's information.
 Our online registration availability is reflected in real-time, so if the class time and day you are looking for do not appear on the list, that means the class is full.
 At the end of the process, you will be given a Registration Receipt.
-The other way to register is to stop in and fill out the necessary forms.
-Our helpful and friendly office staff will guide you through finding and registering for the perfect class for your young athlete.

 Here at Gymfinity, we run our programs on a month to month basis.
 We have found that families look for flexibility in their schedules.
 By going month to month, we won't tie you up with long and restricting sessions and contracts.
-It also allows us to prove ourselves every 30 days; if you don't think we are doing what we promised, you can withdraw.
+It also allows us to prove ourselves every 30 days; if you don't think we are doing what we promised, you can withdraw by filling out the Pause Form.

 No. Well, sort of.
 Gymfinity offers a 100% money-back guarantee for the first two weeks of your enrollment.
 If you're not satisfied for any reason, you will get your money refunded, no hard feelings.
 We believe so strongly in our classes and our teachers that we're pretty sure your child will love their experience.
 We don't believe in keeping your money if we cannot provide what you are looking for in classes, teams, or other programs.